ryanjgallagher/focalevents/twitter/README.md

 python -m twitter.search event_name --update -end_time last_time -n_days_after 3
 ```

 In addition to updating our dataset, we can also backfill it with tweets that occurred before we ran our search and/or stream.
-By default the backfill runs from the beginning of the day of the earliest tweeet from the prior search/stream until the time of that tweet.
+By default the backfill runs from the beginning of the day of the earliest tweet from the prior search/stream until the time of that tweet.
 We can run that basic backfill as

 ```
 python -m twitter.search event_name --backfill